phat64/cpp_tuto/README.md

 4. Memory Manager (allocator) : How to write your own memory manager (allocator) ?
 5. Zip File Format : How to list files inside a Zip file ?
 6. Image To ASCII : How to diplay an image in text ?
+7. Object Oriented Programming in C : How to dev with the OOP paradigm in C ?